 Eron just stared at her flatly, quietly trying to shrink back into the murky blackness from which Sarya had pulled him.
-He wasn’t sure what was tying his brain up more: the water he had nearly drowned from, or the mouth to mouth Sarya had given him.
+After Sarya had taunted and dared him to jump off of the waterfall that was their usual hangout, his pride dictated that he take her dare without even taking off his dark tunic, pants, or leather boots.
+He pretended to himself that it was the water he had nearly drowned from that tied up his brain, rather than the mouth to mouth Sarya had resuscitated him with.

 “Oh, come on, it’s not that embarrassing,” Sarya chided “It would have been way worse if you broke your butt or something.
 That I would never let you live down.”
-She beamed down at him, her dripping dirty blonde hair framing her round, tawny face and playful brown eyes.
+She beamed down at him, her dripping dirty blonde hair framing her pale round face and playful brown eyes.

-Eron looked down and saw what at first looked like a severe gash running down his upper left arm.
-On second glance, the cut was shallow.
-Although his arm looked bloody, most of the red was just bloody water, rather than rivulets of his lifeblood leaking from him.
-He flexed it and found it gingerly tender, but not broken.
+Through his bleary vision, Eron looked down and saw what at first looked like a severe gash running down his upper left arm.
+On closer inspection, although his arm looked bloody, most of the red was just bloody water, rather than rivulets of his lifeblood leaking from him.
+He flexed it and flinched as his muscle ached, though the arm didn’t feel broken.

-“Awwww, would you wike Mama Essa to kiss you arm an’ make you feel bedder?”
+“Awwww, would you wike Mommy Essa to kiss you arm an’ make you feel bedder?”
 Sarya teased.

-“Shut it, and help me up,” Eron replied, finally managing to put a cocky grin on his face and lifting his uninjured arm.
+“Shuttit, and help me up,” Eron replied as he finally managed to put a cocky grin on his face and lifted his uninjured arm.

 Sarya hauled him up easily.
-Years of gallivanting around town with the occasionally stolen treat and fleeing from the authorities, together with adventuring in the woods surrounding Ma’ro, had left them both much stronger and more agile than most children their age.
+Years of gallivanting around town with the occasionally stolen treat, fleeing from the authorities because of petty crimes, and adventuring in the woods surrounding Ma’ro had left them both much stronger and more agile than most children their age.

 “If we don’t hurry, we’re going to miss the rest of the festival,” Sarya said.
 “Come on, I’ll race you.”

 “You ass!”
-Sarya half yelled, half laughed, charging after him.
+Sarya half yelled, half laughed as she charged after him.

 “Takes one to know one!”
 Eron hollered back and then focused on running.
 Even with a head start, he had to concentrate if he was going to beat Sarya.
-Her long legs gave her a decided edge, and he rarely won races, even when using underhanded tactics.
-Sarya had been better than him at everything: running, archery contests, Captain Rimor’s combat training, and even in the clever games they both came up with.
-Eron was always at a disadvantage with Sarya.
-It was only fair that he give himself any advantage he could.
+Her long legs gave her a decided edge, and he had never won a race, even when using underhanded tactics.
+For as long as Eron had known her, Sarya had been better than him at everything: running, archery contests, Captain Rimor’s combat training, and even in the clever games they both came up with.
+It was only fair that Eron gave himself every advantage he could.

-As Eron rushed through the forest, away from the waterfall and creek towards the trail that led to Ma’ro’s main gate, he bounded over fallen trees and rocks, pushing off the edges closest to his destination to accelerate himself even more.
-The sun would have been almost smothering if it weren’t for the cool breeze whispering through the leaves and the wind Eron made as he sprinted through the lush greenery.
-Sunlight trickled down in patches between the thick foliage, painting the forest in the fresh vibrancy.
-Birds and small animals leaped from his path as he dashed through, squawking or yowling indignantly as he ran by.
+As Eron rushed through the forest, away from the waterfall and creek towards the winding trail that led to Ma’ro’s main gate, he bounded over fallen trees and rocks and pushed off the edges closest to his destination to accelerate himself even more.
+The warm spring sun would have been smothering if it weren’t for his damp clothes, the cool breeze whispering through the leaves, and the wind Eron made as he sprinted through the lush greenery.
+Sunlight trickled down in patches between the thick foliage, painting the forest in luminescent vibrancy.
+Birds and small animals fled from Eron as he sped by, squawking or yowling indignantly.
 He didn’t like scaring creatures, but he felt exhilaration as the forest came alive around him.

 It was moments like this that made Spring his favorite time of year.

 “Hey” Sarya calmly remarked beside him.
-Eron turned so quickly in surprise, he almost fell on his face, tripping over a root, but quickly caught himself.
-“If you quit daydreaming all the time, maybe you would actually win.”
+Eron was so surprised he almost tripped, but quickly caught himself.
+“Maybe if you quit daydreaming all the time, you would actually win.”
 Sarya beamed at him innocently before darting off ahead, her full speed obviously outmatching Eron.

-The broad river Eron had dived into earlier had many forks that snaked around the forest, the main vein eventually coming to the base of the Northern Mountains to run near Ma’ro and then to the east; to the west, the river coursed straight to the ocean.
-Eron figured the river would lead him on the most direct route to the city, whereas Sarya’s path would force her to arc around.
-Eron just had to navigate the forest and then go through the Ruins.
+At the next clearing, Eron pivoted to his left in the direction of the river.
+The waterfall he had dived into earlier was a runoff from a broad river that had many forks which snaked around the forest.
+The main vein eventually came to the base of the Northern Mountains to run near Ma’ro and then to the east; to the west, the river coursed straight to the ocean.
+Eron figured the river would lead him on the most direct route to the city, whereas Sarya’s path would force her to arc around along the main road.
+However, Eron knew his shortcut would require him to navigate the forest and then go through the Ruins.

-The Ruins were the shattered shell of a once great city next to which Ma’ro had been built, and they were a terrible sight to behold.
-The massive buildings’ metal frames had been twisted and distorted so that they resembled trees, branches of wrought metal blocking out the sun where the canopy was densest.
-Some of the ancient buildings had fallen over, the ruptured ground toppling them atop one another.
+Just to the west of Ma’ro, the Ruins were the shattered shell of a once great city that had been warped during the Rending.
+The massive buildings’ metal frames had been twisted so that they resembled trees and branches of wrought metal which blocked out the sun where the canopy was densest.

-Even with the centuries of Nature slowly reclaiming the Ruins, the land bore a feeling of a coldness that touched the soul, a sorrow that burrowed into the mind so deeply, not even the warmth of the sun could melt it away.
+Although the Rending had happened almost five centuries ago, the land bore a feeling of a coldness that touched the soul, a sorrow that burrowed into the mind so deeply, not even the warmth of the sun could melt it away.
 The metal itself was corroded, some of it crumbling to the touch.
 However, within the diminished, rusted shells, a core of intact material remained.
-Over the centuries, most of the debris had been cleared away and the industrialized steel that could be retrieved was reused as patchwork reinforcements for Ma’ro’s city walls.
+Once Ma’ro had grown into a city in need of defenses, much of the intact metal from the Ruins had been retrieved and was reused as patchwork reinforcements for the city’s walls.
 Only the deepest part of the Ruins, through which the river ran, remained.
-No one in Ma’ro had figured out how to dismantle buildings that reached upwards of several hundred feet and that were made of wrought steel; although the city smiths had crude or ancient steel tools of their own, and humanity’s infrastructure had never recovered after the Rending, so extensive and universal was the devastation.
+No one in Ma’ro knew how to dismantle buildings that reached upwards of several hundred feet without the industrial tools of the past; the city smiths had crude or ancient steel tools of their own, but humanity’s infrastructure had never recovered after the Rending, so extensive and universal was the devastation.

-The one time Eron had visited the Ruins with Sarya, he had become overwhelmed with dread and heartache.
+Eron had visited the Ruins once with Sarya and he had been overwhelmed with dread and heartache.
 The enormous metal trees seemed to scream in tragic silence at him, soundlessly lamenting whatever terrible fate had befallen their inhabitants.
 The Ruins were a place of anguish and death.

 Which was worth the risk if Eron was going to beat Sarya.
 He could only lose so many times before the prospect of winning overshadowed self-preservation.